TIMSS 2019 International Results: Student Achievement in Mathematics and Science

 TIMSS 2019 International Results: Home, School, and Classroom Contexts for Teaching and Learning

-Hosted jointly by UNESCO and IEA, please join us as we share a first look at the results of TIMSS (Trends in International Mathematics and Science Study) 2019 and present highlights from the TIMSS 2019 international report.
-The event will be held in English and simultaneously translated into French.
+Hosted jointly by UNESCO and IEA, in this event we shared a first look at the results of TIMSS (Trends in International Mathematics and Science Study) 2019 and presented highlights from the TIMSS 2019 international report.
+The event was held in English and simultaneously translated into French.

-The launch will also explore progress towards the Global Education 2030 Agenda, in the context of the study's efforts to advance the Sustainable Development Goal (SDG) 4, monitoring progress and promoting appropriate national, regional and international tools for measuring learning outcomes.
+The launch also explored progress towards the Global Education 2030 Agenda, in the context of the study's efforts to advance the Sustainable Development Goal (SDG) 4, monitoring progress and promoting appropriate national, regional and international tools for measuring learning outcomes.

 Ms Stefania Giannini was appointed UNESCO Assistant Director-General for Education in May 2018, becoming the top UN official in the field.
 In this position, she provides strategic vision and leadership for UNESCO in coordinating and monitoring the implementation of the Education 2030 Agenda, encapsulated in Sustainable Development Goal 4.
 With an academic background in the Humanities, Ms Giannini has served as Rector of the University for Foreigners of Perugia (2004 – 2012), being one of the first and youngest women to hold this position in Italy.
 As Senator of the Republic of Italy (2013 – 2018) and Minister of Education, Universities and Research (2014 – 2016), she developed and implemented a structural reform of the Italian education system, centered on social inclusion and cultural awareness.
 Ms Giannini has also been closely involved in an advisory capacity with the European Commissioner for Research and Innovation.